contactsanthosh21/TicTacToe/README.md

 # TicTacToe
 This is a tic tac toe game

-#Imagine you are playing with Computer so every alternate move should be by Computer
+#Imagine you are playing with Computer so every alternate move will done by Computer
    X -> Player
    O -> Computer